rbreesems/flamingo/README.md

   - `ADRT delay <15|30|60>`  -- set delay for between packets.
 Only 15, 30, or 60 is recognized.

 - Logging messages to the serial port have been modified for easier parsing.
 Logging of all communication at Incident Command (IC) during a rescue is of critical importance.
 Our assumption is that the relay chain extends all the way to IC, with a laptop hooked to the surface node so that serial logging can be done.
 The messages output to the serial port during operation were slightly modified so that they could be easily parsed afterwards, and incoming/outgoing messages with timestamps easily summarized.
 We use Microsoft Code + Serial Monitor plugin for serial monitoring.
 We used this methodology during testing and it worked well.

+- Support for serial link via the RAK5802 RS485 module - see the detailed section below.

+- Support for a buzzer haptic for RSSI - see the detailed section below.

+The `firmware/variants/rak4631/platformio.ini` file contains different targets for thes various capabilities.
+All targets contain the hop limit modifications.

+1. `env:rak4631` - just contains hop limit modifications
+2. `env:rak4631_slink` - enables serial link modifications
+3. `env:rak4631_buzzer` - enables buzzer modifications ( no serial link)

+See the `tested_firmware` directory for pre-built firmware, all built from the `may2025` branch.

+## Buzzer Haptic for RSSI

+The buzzer modifications use an active buzzer to indicate different RSSI ranges when a range test packet is received.
+The ranges are:

+1. One beep: RSSI greater than or equal to -90
+2. Two beeps:  RSSI less than -90  greater then or equal to -110
+3. Three beeps  RSSI less than -110.

+This is used during relay placement so that you don't have to keep your eyes on the screen to see RSSI values for range test packets.
+This does not use the RAK PWM buzzer settings in the phone app.
+The buzzer is only installed on the radio that you want to use as a relay placement listener.

+The buzzer we used was purchased from Amazon (search for Active Buzzer Module, 5V Piezoelectric Alarm, DIYables store) - it is a small 3-pin (Vcc/Gnd/IO) breadboard.
+We have stuffed it successfully into a WisMesh Pocket radio, it just barely fits.
+It runs fine on 3.3V.
+This particular active buzzer is an active low enable.

+These modifications could easily be modified to support a passive buzzer.

 ## RS485 Serial link modification